napi-rs/website/blog/announce-v2.md

 }
 ```

-The `v2` API is clearly more clean and elegant.
+The `v2` API is clearly cleaner and more elegant.
 The complexity of the value cast between Node.js value and Rust value is hidden by the new `#[napi]` macro.
-You will not be confused by how to get a value via `Node-API` and how to cast a Rust value into `JsValue` anymore.
+You will not be confused by how to get a value via `Node-API` and how to cast a Rust value into `JsValue` any more.

 ## What's new in **NAPI-RS** v2

-**NAPI-RS** v2 is totally rewrite top on the `v1` codebase.
+**NAPI-RS** v2 is totally rewrite on top of the `v1` codebase.
 But most of the `v1` API is still available for compatibility.
 Which means you can smoothly upgrade to `v2` in most cases.

 Besides the small refactor and breaking changes in on the `v1` API, there are also some new exciting features in `v2`.

 ### TypeScript and JavaScript binding files generation

 **NAPI-RS** now will generate TypeScript definition and JavaScript binding files for you.
 In previous version, you need [`@node-rs/helper`](https://github.com/napi-rs/node-rs/tree/main/packages/helper) to help you load the right native addon.
-But this package has many problem with the existed JavaScript toolchain.
+But this package has many problem with the existing JavaScript toolchain.
 Like [#316](https://github.com/napi-rs/node-rs/issues/316) and [#491](https://github.com/napi-rs/node-rs/issues/491).

-In the **NAPI-RS** `v2`, we are totally rewrite the JavaScript load logic and there will be no more need to use `@node-rs/helper` anymore, and you can use the packages which are built by **NAPI-RS** with `webpack`, `vercel` and the others JavaScript toolchain.
+In the **NAPI-RS** `v2`, we totally rewrote the JavaScript load logic and there will be no more need to use `@node-rs/helper`.
+You can now use packages built by **NAPI-RS** with `webpack`, `vercel` and the others JavaScript toolchains.

 ### Support async fn